-Following its discovery in 2010 July PSR J1952+2630 was observed during PALFA survey observing sessions using the usual survey observing set-up: the 7-beam ALFA receiver with the Mock spectrometers1.
-In this set-up, \sim 322 MHz ALFA observing band was split into two overlapping subbands centred at 1300.1680 MHz and 1450.1680 MHz, each with a bandwidth of 172.0625 MHz.
-All timing observations using this set-up were performed with ALFA's central beam, and were typically 5-10 minutes in duration.
+Following its discovery in 2010 July, PSR J1952+2630 was observed during PALFA survey observing sessions using the usual survey observing set-up: the 7-beam ALFA receiver with the Mock spectrometers.
+In this set-up, the $\sim$ 322 MHz ALFA observing band was split into two overlapping subbands centred at 1300.1680 and 1450.1680 MHz, each with a bandwidth of 172.0625 MHz.
+All timing observations using this set-up were performed with ALFA's central beam, and were typically 5-10 min in duration.

-A dedicated timing program at the Arecibo Observatory started in 2011 November.
-The dedicated timing observations took data using the "L-wide" receiver.
-These data were divided into four non-overlapping, contiguous subbands recorded by the Mock spectrometers in search-mode.
-Each sub-band has 172 MHz of bandwidth divided in 2048 channels, sampled every ~83.3 μ s.
+A dedicated timing programme at the Arecibo Observatory started in 2011 November.
+The dedicated timing observations took data using the 'L-wide' receiver.
+These data were divided into four non-overlapping, contiguous subbands recorded by the Mock spectrometers in search mode.
+Each subband has 172 MHz of bandwidth divided into 2048 channels, sampled every $\sim 83.3 \ \mu s$ .
 Together the four subbands cover slightly more than the maximum bandwidth of the receiver, 580 MHz, and are centred at 1444 MHz.

-At the start of the dedicated timing campaign, three 3hour observing sessions on consecutive days were conducted to obtain nearly complete orbital coverage, with the goal of detecting, or constraining a Shapiro delay signature caused by the pulsar's signal passing through its companions gravitational potential well.
+At the start of the dedicated timing campaign, three 3-h observing sessions on consecutive days were conducted to obtain nearly complete orbital coverage, with the goal of detecting, or constraining, a Shapiro delay signature caused by the pulsar's signal passing through its companions gravitational potential well.

-Subsequently, monthly observations of 1 hour each were used for the next 11 months to monitor the pulsar, and refine our timing solution.
+Subsequently, monthly observations of 1 h each were used for the next 11 months to monitor the pulsar, and refine our timing solution.

-For analysis, each observation was divided into segments no longer than 15-minutes for each of the separate sub-bands.
-Each segment was folded offline using the appropriate topocentric spin period using prepfold program from PRESTO2.
-The resulting folded data files were converted to PSRFITS format (Hotan et al. 2004) with pam from the psrchive suite of pulsar analysis tools3.
-Data files were fully time and frequency integrated, and times-of-arrival (TOAs) were computed using pat from psrchive.
-The result was a single TOA for each ~ 15 minutes of observing for each sub-band.
+For analysis, each observation was divided into segments no longer than 15 min for each of the separate subbands.
+Each segment was folded offline using the appropriate topocentric spin period through the PREPFOLD program from PRESTO.
+The resulting folded data files were converted to PSRFITS format (Hotan, van Straten & Manchester 2004) with PAM from the PSRCHIVE suite of pulsar analysis tools.
+Data files were fully time and frequency integrated, and times of arrival (TOAs) were computed using PAT from PSRCHIVE.
+The result was a single TOA for each ~15 min of observing for each subband.